This blog may contain affiliate links. Read our disclosure policy for more info.

 You’ll usually find seaplanes on island destinations like Greece, Fiji, and the Bahamas.
 But they’re not limited to those locations.
 In fact, Vancouver has the largest seaplane fleet in North America!

 Seaplanes are a popular Vancouver tourist attraction because the city is surrounded by water.
 Plus, with so many incredible sights to see, it’s a great way to make the most of your time and soak in as much of the city as possible.
+It’s like getting the ultimate Vancouver city tour from the air!

 2. Where is the seaplane airport in Vancouver?